UFC 253: Background

 The event was originally expected to take place on September 19, but it was moved to September 27.
 UFC Fight Night: Covington vs. Woodley took place on the former date.

 Although not officially announced by the organization, a UFC Lightweight Championship unification bout between current champion Khabib Nurmagomedov and interim champion Justin Gaethje (also former WSOF Lightweight Champion) was briefly linked to the event.
 However, the date did not materialize and their manager, Ali Abdelaziz, indicated that his clients would still face each other before the end of the year.
 The pairing was then scheduled for UFC 254.

 Without fans in attendance, the promotion did not have to worry about the local timing of the event, so it proceeded with normal timing for prime time hours on the east coast of North America.
 The main card began at 6:00 am (September 27) local time in Abu Dhabi, with a full preliminary card beginning at approximately 2:30 am Gulf Standard Time.

-A UFC Middleweight Championship bout between current champion Israel Adesanya and Paulo Costa served as the event headliner.
+A UFC Middleweight Championship bout between former champion Israel Adesanya and Paulo Costa served as the event headliner.
 The bout was originally targeted for UFC 248, but Costa was unable to compete on that card due to injury.
 In turn, Adesanya defended his title against former title challenger (as well as 2000 Olympic silver medalist and former world champion in freestyle wrestling) Yoel Romero.

 A UFC Light Heavyweight Championship bout for the vacant title between former title challenger Dominick Reyes and former KSW Light Heavyweight Champion Jan Błachowicz served as the event's co-headliner.
 Former two-time champion Jon Jones vacated the belt on August 17, citing issues with the UFC over salary negotiation and the desire to compete at heavyweight.